Touring Frontierland at Magic Kingdom (Rides, Dining, and Shopping)

 Frontierland Hoedown

-On a recent visit, we ran into the Fronierland Hoedown toward the end of the afternoon before sunset.
+One afternoon, we ran into the Frontierland Hoedown toward the end of the afternoon before sunset.
 Cast members and characters gathered in the middle of the main walkway and performed three songs with dances.
+Guests are invited to join in on the fun.
+You might even see a few rare characters, such as Clarabelle Cow and Horace Horsecollar!

 Related: Frontierland Hoedown at Magic Kingdom